-• If you have a SAN system, you must have checked event messages (cluster kernel-service show) for impaired controller SCSI blade.
-The cluster kernel-service show command displays the node name, quorum status of that node, availability status of that node, and operational status of that node.
+• If you have a SAN system, you must have checked event messages (cluster kernel-service show) for the impaired controller SCSI blade.
+The cluster kernel-service show command (from priv advanced mode) displays the node name, quorum status of that node, availability status of that node, and operational status of that node.